-Students spend Year 9 building up a portfolio of coursework, encompassing some extended and some shorter units of work, in addition to experimental workshops and skills based lessons.
+Students spend Year 9 and 10 building up a portfolio of coursework, encompassing some more extended and some shorter units of work, in addition to experimental workshops and skills based lessons.
 Units of work may focus on particular Art styles, movements, cultures, nominated artists or simply embrace materials, processes and techniques.
-Contact with a wide range of 2D and 3D media such as painting, drawing, printmaking and sculpture will be offered.
-Students will become involved with independent research and enquiry throughout.
+Students will work in areas of study including Graphic communication, 3D design, Textile design, Photography and Fine Art and will become involved with independent research and enquiry throughout.